Home

 Simply put, when we stay thinking negative, we attract negative emotions and events.
 Thus when one is in a negative state everything seems to go wrong.

-• A negative effect in others.
+• A negative effect on others.
 Have you ever wondered how you may be affecting other people because of the way you feel?

-Think about when a relative, a friend or someone at work seems to be having a bad day and how you feel when you come in contact with them.
+Think about when a relative, a friend or someone at work seems to be having a bad day and how you feel when you spend time with them.

 You could be making others feel the same way when you are wrapped in your own negative thoughts.